seadowg/travel-guides/sf-guide.md

 ### Blue Bottle (Mint Plaza)

 This is one of the most famous bay area brands.
 One time I went in and there was a guy making coffee with what looked like a test tube and a bunsen burner.
-His mustache was thick.
-Great coffee in all confugrations at many different prices.
+His moustache was thick.
+Great coffee in all configuration at many different prices.
 The New Orleans style ice coffee is worth a shot.

 ### Blue Bottle (Webster & 3rd in Oakland)